 Our Kids and Our Worries

-You would think that by now we would have learned to trust our kids to the Lord–to release them with great abandonment into His care.
-Not so!
-We still wear the hat of Mom, and for at least 20 years we’ve spent lots of emotional energy in worrying and praying and trusting.
-The cycle doesn’t automatically end when they leave home.
+You would think that by now I would have learned to trust my kids to the Lord–to release them with great abandonment into His care.

-:: Recall specific examples of how God has been faithful to you and to your child in the past.
-One of the advantages of being older is that we’ve lived long enough to have many stories of His faithfulness to tell.
+- Recall specific examples of how God has been faithful to you and to your child in the past.
+One of the advantages of being Mom is that we’ve lived long enough to have many stories of His faithfulness to tell.

-:: Get involved in a new passion that occupies your mind and your energy.
+- Get involved in an activity that occupies your mind and your energy.